UKHomeOffice/eud-iso-creator/README.md

 `vgchange -a y`
 You should get a message about logical volumes being added.

-Next, you must mount the filesystem - to do so, run the following (still as root):
+Next, you must mount the filesystem - to do so, run the following (still as root) make sure to mount the root directory first:
+`mount /dev/vg-workstation/root /mnt/`
+`mount /dev/vg-workstation/var /mnt/var`
+`mount /dev/vg-workstation/tmp /mnt/tmp`
+`mount /dev/vg-workstation/var_tmp /mnt/var_tmp`
-`mount /dev/<Volume group name>/<logical volume name of root filesystem>` /mnt/ Next you must mount the filesystem containing the boot directory into the correct place of the mounted root filesystem.
+Next you must mount the filesystem containing the boot directory into the correct place of the mounted root filesystem.
 `mount /dev/nvme0n1p1 /mnt/boot`